xntknk/Cypress-Structure-Portfolio-/README.md

 ## 📦 Installation

-Install all dependencies:
+Install dependencies:

 ```bash
 npm install
 ```

-If the project is part of a larger frontend/backend repo, run this command inside the Cypress test folder that contains `package.json`.
+If the project is separate from the main frontend/backend, run this command inside the Cypress test folder that contains `package.json`.

 ---

 ## ▶️ Running Tests

 ### 1) Run with Cypress UI
-For debugging and visual inspection:
+For debugging or inspecting tests interactively:

 ```bash
 npx cypress open
 ```

-Then select **E2E Testing** and choose your preferred spec.
+Select **E2E Testing** and choose your preferred spec.

 ### 2) Run Headless (for CI or automation)
-For running in CI environments or fast local runs:
+For fast local or CI runs:

 ```bash
 npx cypress run
 ```

-Specify browser if needed:
+To specify browser:

 ```bash
 npx cypress run --browser chrome